1 - Clan Amir: A Fighting Heritage

 Returning the smile she says, “Glad to help out, Sir.
 I’ve a spare five minutes in my schedule every other Friday afternoon so I’ll pencil that in for you.”
 Lieutenant Gregor calls the start of the second bout, and they’re back at it.
 Like before, they both spend time hitting the mats.
 When Lieutenant Gregor calls time to end the second bout both are sweating, but neither is breathing hard.
 After six minutes of hard exercise they both look like they’d just been standing there talking.

 RSM Jelling turns to the troops, “That’s what it’s like in real life when two well-trained combatants face each other under tournament rules.
 In combat a fight is usually over much quicker because there are no restrictions on killing or maiming blows.
-It’s over quicker still when your opponents aren’t as well-trained.
+It’s over quicker still when your opponents aren’t as well-trained as you are.
 I want five volunteers to try to take Sergeant Tandar down.”
 He has no takers.
 “OK, will I get ten volunteers to try?”

 Ten Swords of 3rd Platoon take the challenge.
 They form a group on the mat to surround and face Jessica.
 RSM Jelling calls, “Start.”
 Twenty seconds later he and Jessica are helping them to stand up while he says, “That’s what it’s like in real life.”
 The company splits into groups for instruction by the qualified NCOs and officers.